jasonkaye/numanalysis_fall24/README.md

 - rqi.m: Rayleigh quotient iteration demo
 - polyinterp_equi.m: polynomial interpolation at equispaced nodes using Lagrange formula and barycentric formula
 - polyinterp_cheb.m: polynomial interpolation at Chebyshev nodes using barycentric formula
+- ptr.m: demonstration of rapid convergence of periodic trapezoid rule

 Here is a list of functions: